 Similarly, in another study, Backlinko reported that the average Google first page result contained a whopping 1890 words.
 On that first page, position 2 contained an average of 2000 words; position 10 boasted about 1750 words.

 While Ahrefs and Moz don’t endorse a specific word count, other reputable sources have recommended from 1000 to 1900 words.

 In summary, longer, relevant, and unique content is more likely to rank on page 1 of the search return.
-We recommend that your content include long-form content—that is 1200 words or more per page.
-For example, this blog is more than 1300 words.
+We recommend that your content include enough content for Googlebot to understand what the page is about.

 Four Reasons Why Writing Longer Content May Be Better